adamsk34/Team-Cluster-Test-Repo/README.md

 # Team Cluster Test Repo

-Simple repo for collecting twitter data
+This repo contains twitter data and code for collecting and processing it.
+The goal of this project is to predict the outcome of the 2019 United Kingdom general election.

 ## This Repository Contains Data